40net-cloud/fortigate-aws-autoscale-terraform/documetation/Getting_started.md

 Optionlly, one or more spokes are connected via transit gateway attachments to the transit gateway

-Traffic is routed from the spokes, via the TGW attachments and TGW to the GWLB.<br>
+Traffic is routed from the spokes, via the TGW attachments and TGW to the GWLB endpoints.<br>
-The GWLB will forward the traffic to the available Fortigates.(Geneve tunnels on port1)<br>
+The GWLB will forward the incoming traffic over Geneve tunnels terminiated on port1 on one of the available Fortigates<br>
-E/W traffic is routed back towards the GWLB (policy based routes).<br>
+E/W traffic is routed back towards the GWLB over the Geneve tunnels via policy based routes.<br>
 Internet (EGRESS) is NATted on the FGT's (port2) and reaches the internet via the IGW and natted on the corresponding EIP's.<br>